 Moreover, in line with the oversight committee’s emphasis on enhancing public access and security, the Oklahoma State Capitol Restoration team constructed a new visitor entrance at the southeast corner of the building.
 The new entry addressed public accessibility, ADA access, security, and climate controls, making it easier for visitors to access the building and reducing the distance to public parking.

 Furthermore, new fire alarms and sprinkler systems were added throughout the building and stairs on the east and west end to enhance emergency access and egress.
 Then the team upgraded public restrooms to comply with the Americans with Disabilities Act.
 Additionally, the expansion of three of the four elevator shafts allows for more efficient movement.

-The basement will be completely gutted to replace and repair the neglected backbone Mechanical/Electrical/Plumbing (MEP) systems that serve the entire building, in compliance with directives from the Oversight Committee.
-Manhattan Construction and the interior team will convert the basement into a new visitor level, housing an enlarged restroom area, a visitor center, an information kiosk, meeting rooms, tenant spaces with public interaction and expanded food services space.
+The Oklahoma State Capitol Restoration project incorporated Light-Emitting Diode (LED) lighting, lighting control systems, and occupancy sensors into a modern controls platform to maximize energy efficiency and occupant comfort.
+The basement underwent a complete gutting to replace and repair the neglected backbone Mechanical/Electrical/Plumbing (MEP) systems.
+Finally, the team converted the space into a new visitor level, with an enlarged restroom area, a visitor center, an information kiosk, meeting rooms, tenant spaces with public interaction, and an expanded food services space.